How Different Types of Clouds Protect Your Data [Video]

 As cloud technologies continue to grow, even small businesses are taking a look at how to best leverage these offerings to protect their critical data.
 While the architectures of cloud infrastructure can take on a variety of complex models, in their most basic form - 3 types of cloud networks exist.

-1. Private clouds are built on the premises, typically using your own hardware and managed by your internal resources and IT team.
-Data protection and storage occurs locally onsite, offsite at a colocation facility, or potentially even using a 3rd party storage vendor (VPC).
-However, resources are delivered securely and dedicated exclusively to a single organization, locked away from the outside world
+1. Private cloud data storage is built on premises, typically using your own hardware and private cloud server software and is managed by your internal resources and IT team.
+Data protection and storage occurs locally onsite, offsite at a co-location facility with a private cloud server, or potentially even using a 3rd party private cloud storage solutions vendor (VPC).
+However, with your own private cloud, resources are delivered securely and dedicated exclusively to a single organization, locked away from the outside world.

-- Highly secure – data is inaccessible by other organizations
+- Highly secure – private cloud data storage is inaccessible by other organizations

-- Ability to meet strict regulatory security requirements
+- Private cloud storage offers the ability to meet strict regulatory security requirements

-- Independence and control for fast data access
+- A private cloud server offers independence and control for fast data access

 2. Public clouds provide resources (storage, applications, virtual machines, backup services) via third party providers via the internet.
 The public cloud is a multi-tenant environment, where other organizations share the same hardware and infrastructure by definition.
 Security and management of this infrastructure is provided by the vendor, and often delivered via various pay-as-you-go models.